c0d3x-software/react-away/docs/view/review/reactive.md

 ## Performatic debounce algorithm

-The Reactful implements in background a debounce render algorithm with 0.5s delay between each rendering, avoiding render overload.
+The React Away implements in background a debounce render algorithm with 0.5s delay between each rendering, avoiding render overload.

 ## Deconstruction state concern